rackerlabs/support-how-to/content/cloud-servers/cloud-servers-faq.md

 Rackspace strongly recommends that you install Rackspace Private Cloud on physical hardware nodes.
 Installation on virtual platforms should only be performed for evaluation purposes.

+#### What is live migration?

+Live migration is the process of moving a virtual server from one host hypervisor to another by using virtual memory streaming.
+A duplicate of the original virtual server is created on another host, in real-time, from the disk contents, right down to the last byte of RAM in use.
+When the process is ready, the original virtual server is switched to the new one.

+Using live migration means that, where possible, customer workloads can be moved off of a host that needs to be patched and rebooted to a host that is already updated.
+During live migration, most customers experience no downtime; a small percentage may notice a brief pause in their workloads, but the result is generally of low impact compared to a full reboot of a host and virtual server.

 ------------------------------------------------------------------------